Drama Queen (Ivy Queen album): Commercial performanceDrama Queen sold over 3,000 units in its first week of release, dominating urban album sales for ten consecutive weeks. The album sold 6,000 less copies than Sentimiento, and 2,000 less than 2005's Flashback, in its first week. It debuted (and peaked) at number 163 on the US Billboard 200 chart, number three on Top Latin Albums and number 18 on Rap Albums. The album also debuted at number one on the Billboard Latin Rhythm Albums chart, leading the chart for ten consecutive weeks. It has sold over 25,000 copies.

+Critical reception

-Critical receptionDrama Queen received a Latin Grammy nomination for Best Urban Music Album at the 2011 Latin Grammy Awards (which was won by Calle 13 for Entren Los Que Quieran).
+Drama Queen received a Latin Grammy nomination for Best Urban Music Album at the 2011 Latin Grammy Awards (which was won by Calle 13 for Entren Los Que Quieran).
 It earned Queen two nominations at the 2011 Latin Billboard Music Awards for Hot Latin Songs Artist of the Year, Female and Top Latin Albums Artist of the Year, Female (both won by Shakira).
 The album was selected as one of the 50 best Latin albums of the 2010s decade by Billboard magazine.

 The album received generally positive reviews.
 David Jefferies of Allmusic gave the album a score of 3.5 of 5 stars, commenting that the album keeps its sci-fi elements on its cover artwork as Queen keeps her reggaeton strong by sticking with her original formula; he later claimed it was a standard-issue effort.
 Ayala Ben-Yehuda of Billboard noted that the album features a set filled with a more-honest longing than most of what is heard on commercial Latin radio.
 She also stated that the album isn't a departure in lyrical content from her previous studio efforts, ultimately awarding the album a score of 3.5 of 5 stars.
 Billboards Leila Cobo ranked the album among the top 50 Latin albums of the 2010s decade.
 Frances Tirado of Primera Hora gave the album a positive review, stating that "Ivy Queen shows vocal maturity and evolution of rhythms".
 Sarah Bardeen of Rhapsody felt "each track could have been a single."

 Jefferies commented on the musical style as well: "The beats are familiar as reggaeton drum machines meet R&B keyboards and the Queen, commanding attention on every track with a stern yet sexy delivery.
 Bardeen said, "Her authoritative flow is matched only by the evolving landscape of beats that back her -- and Ivy, unlike some of her peers, has not been seduced by the European club scene".
 Ben-Yehuda also noted, "The set presents a more diverse range of musical styles, from bachata to R&B to even a poppy ballad ("Cuando")".
 The iTunes Notes for the album say, "True to its title, her seventh album is rich in melodrama, boasting grand synthesizer runs and heart-wrenching themes of love and betrayal.
 That's her strength.
 She's her own yin and yang-strong yet soft, swaggering yet tender."
 The Editor Notes for the album claimed Drama Queen to be an "adventurous set" and "full of sonic surprises".